gralog/gralog/gralog-external-test/readme.txt

-This c++ program is a test-application for GrALoGs invokation of external applications.
+This C++ program is a test-application for Gralog's invokation of external applications.

 To make an external application:

  - Write your application, (e.g. foo.cpp),